egaumer/torah/exodus/bshallach.md

 &nbsp;

-?> <span style="font-size: x-large"><i class="fa-solid fa-pen-to-square"></i>&nbsp;  **Day 3 &#8729; Study Question 2** </span><br/><br/>Worship needs to be focused.
+?> <span style="font-size: 1.25em"><i class="fa-solid fa-pen-to-square"></i>&nbsp;  **Day 3 &#8729; Study Question 2** </span><br/><br/>Worship needs to be focused.
 Worship is about God.
 In these first 18 verses, how many times do you count the word “LORD”?
 It’s all about Him!
 Now Moses did a lot of things in this story, but he is not mentioned one time in the song.
 He was being used by God as an instrument.
 Worship should be focused on God and not man.

 &nbsp;